statisticalbiotechnology/benchmark_fido/README.md

 **pv histogram2.py:**

 This script takes as an input the .xml file from Percolator, and plots a histogram of all the p values found there.
 The range of the i was calculated on the back of the envelope (sorry about that), it should be changed for each file, most likely.

+**Example:**

+Let's have a look at the whole path to get to *Different peptides nr*'s output.

+First, we get the script [SimulateExperiment](https://github.com/statisticalbiotechnology/inferrensim/blob/master/scripts/simulateExperiment.py) and we run it as:

+`$ python SimulateExperiment.py --outputPath 10000peptides.tab --numSpectra 10000 swissprot_human.fasta`

+So we have our first file.
+We want to do this with three different numbers of peptides, so we run it a couple of times more.

+`$ python SimulateExperiment.py --outputPath 50000peptides.tab --numSpectra 50000 swissprot_human.fasta`

+`$ python SimulateExperiment.py --outputPath 100000peptides.tab --numSpectra 100000 swissprot_human.fasta`

+Now we need to run this files in Percolator and get the protein output file.

+`$ percolator -X 10000peps.xml -A -q -d 2 -l 10000peps.prot.tab 10000peptides.tab > 10000peps.psms`

+We ask Percolator to make a fine grid search with -d 2, and to give us an extra file with the proteins list with -l name.tab.
+This is the file we are going to use as an input for our script.
+We run Percolator another two times to get the other two protein files, and we go to the script.

+In lines from 6 to 14, we have:

+`data15 = csv.reader(open('Filename1.tab', 'rb'), delimiter='\t')`

+`table15 = [row for row in data15]`

+So we substitute the Filenames with our own.

+`data15 = csv.reader(open('10000peps.prot.tab', 'rb'), delimiter='\t')`

+`table15 = [row for row in data15]`

+And we write the number of peptides for each line in the plot in lines 129, 130, 131.
+If Python gives back an error such as "division by 0 in line 122", check in the tab file that the names in the first column are actually "absent" and "present".
+If not, change them.